barcar09/BFE_WSB/README.md

-# BFE
+# BFE(Book Fly Express)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.
+BFE is tool for fast book your flights in Europe

 ## Development server